Image by: kuhnmi / License: CC BY 2.0

 What Diseases Do Foxes Carry

-Foxes are mammals, just like us, and the same way they sometimes get sick or carry parasites and sicknesses which hypothetically can transfer to other animals.
+Foxes are mammals, just like us, and in the same way they sometimes get sick or carry parasites and sicknesses which hypothetically can transfer to other animals.
 Luckily, there is not enough proof to establish an argument that Vulpes in urban areas in the UK are transmitting any diseases.

 Curiously enough, you have a higher risk of catching a sickness from your pet dog or kitten, rather than a fox.
 Outside of the UK, however, there are two most diseases that foxes carry and transmit - rabies and alveolar echinococcosis, a parasitic sickness caused by fox tapeworm.
 With enough preventive measures, those two might never reach the British red fox population.
 So, you better book a professional fox control who will take care of the animal following all UK regulations.